Savannah Drug & Alcohol Rehab and Addiction Treatment Centers

 Savannah, GA 31401

 For those interested in a self help type of addiction recovery, SMART Recovery may be the perfect solution.
-Based on scientific principles and methodologies of recovery, the organization works on a Four-Point Program to help people recover from any form of addiction rather than the traditional 12-step program used in many drug and alcohol rehab centers in Savannah, GA.
+Based on scientific principles and methodologies of recovery, the organization works on a Four-Point Program to help people recover from any form of addiction rather than the traditional 12-step program used in many drug and alcohol rehab centers.
 Those addicted to drugs, alcohol, sex, gambling and more will find methods to bypass their addictions in order to build a healthier life.
 SMART Recovery is a global organization with local meetings as well as online meetings to accommodate different member needs.

 1767 Village Park Dr.